Development Mode¶

 Dashboard¶

 work_buddy/dashboard/ — web UI on port 5127.
-See work_buddy/dashboard/README.md for the tab-adding pattern.
+See services/dashboard knowledge unit for the tab-adding pattern.

 Running Python¶